awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 Magnetic volumes are backed by magnetic drives and are suited for workloads where data is accessed infrequently, and scenarios where low\-cost storage for small volume sizes is important\.
 These volumes deliver approximately 100 IOPS on average, with burst capability of up to hundreds of IOPS, and they can range in size from 1 GiB to 1 TiB\.

 **Note**
-Magnetic is a Previous Generation Volume\.
+Magnetic is a previous generation volume type\.
 For new applications, we recommend using one of the newer volume types\.
 For more information, see [Previous Generation Volumes](http://aws.amazon.com/ebs/previous-generation/)\.

 For information about using CloudWatch metrics and alarms to monitor your burst bucket balance, see [Monitoring the Burst Bucket Balance for `gp2`, `st1`, and `sc1` Volumes](#monitoring_burstbucket)\.